 FD-XXX", or similar.

-- A plan document exists under `.plans/` (typically `.plans/feature-development/FD-XXX - ....md` but also
+- A plan document exists under `.plans/feature-development/FD-XXX - ....md` and the user wants to refine it before

-- The user says "I answered the open questions, review and update", that's the middle of this loop, resume it.
+- The user says "I answered the open questions, review and update" — that's the middle of this loop, resume it.

 Do NOT invoke this skill when: